vanoirzacaron/dillon-ksg/theme/adaptable/README.md

 Upgrading
 =========
- 1. Ensure you have the release of Moodle as stated above in 'Required release of Moodle'.
+ 1. Ensure you have the version of Moodle as stated above in 'Required version of Moodle'.
 This is essential as the theme relies on underlying core code that is out of my control.
  2. Login as an administrator and put Moodle in 'Maintenance Mode' so that there are no users using it bar you as the administrator.
  3. Make a backup of your old 'adaptable' folder in '/theme/' and then delete the folder.